ProjectIgnis/Distribution/README.md

 * Added a basic hand test mode accessible in deck edit to play out a combo via a puzzle.

+* Added Discord Integration via Rich Presence
+	* Features:
+		* Your status will be set to "Playing Ygopro", with the elapsed time included.
+		Actions that will have description:
+			* Dueling
+			* In menu
+			* Playing a Puzzle
+			* Watching a Replay
+			* Editing a deck
+		* You can invite people to join your room.
+To do it: host a room, then in the Discord PC application you can create an invite in the input text bar.
+		* Similarly, you can join a room through the invite created.
+If Ygopro/Edopro is closed, clicking in the invite will launch the application

 * Replaced old replay recording system:
 	* current system is now unaffected by script changes from when the replay was recorded to when it is played.
 	* kept compatibility with the old replay system.
 		* old replay mode plays the replay while running the scripts.
 Use this if you are debugging a card.
-	* replays are still subjected to changed in the database entry for a card.
+	* replays are still subjected to changes in the database entry for a card.

 * Added the option to export the decks used in a replay.
-	* decks with be stored in the default deck files and contain the name of the players in the replay.
+	* decks with be stored in the default deck folder and will be named after the players in the replay.

 * Updated handling for live updates:
 	* repositories can now be connected, disconnected, enabled or disabled via json file, in the main folder.
 	* different repositories now display their Update Logs separately.

 * Added an option to rename a deck in Deck Edit, without the user needing to edit the file directly
-	* added a mechanism to prevent the user from using characters not allowed in file names.
+	* added a mechanism to prevent the usage of characters not allowed in file names.

 * Added a "Quick Animation" option

 * Added the following new settings:
-	* indepeendent volume controls for music and sound effects.
+	* independent volume controls for music and sound effects.
 	* hide/show archetype names.
 	* hide passcodes and scopes.
 Passcodes are the unique number each card has.
 Scopes are the region where the card is available and/or its origin.
 	* hide FPS.